 I will admit, I have been looking forward to these ever since I heard about them several months back.
 Last night a review copy of the Polaris lock rake kit arrived.
 Here are some initial impressions:

 The Polaris is the baby of Chris Dangerfield of UKBumpkeys.
 It is available from UKBumpkeys or their North American outlet, LockPickWorld.com.
 Polaris went on sale a couple of days ago and apparently are selling fast!
 Currently available at an introductory price with a 5,000 word ebook on raking techniques.

-Once opened, you are confronted by a suede interior and neat row of polished rakes, each in its own pocket.
+Once opened, you are confronted by a suede-type interior and a neat row of polished rakes, each in its own pocket.
 A flap to cover the points is thoughtfully provided, which is a nice attention to detail.
-On the far left an eleventh pocket holds a pair of turning tools, one TOK and one BOK.
+On the far left, an eleventh pocket holds a pair of turning tools, one TOK and one BOK.

 Each rake is nicely polished and proudly marked “DANGERFIELD – POLARIS”.
 Each rake is also numbered, which is a feature I approve of.
 It can be useful to know you have already tried “no.4” or that “no.3” worked best on a similar lock in the past.

 Polaris gives you ten rakes, and a very nice selection they are too!

 Regular readers will know that I have wanted to try a double hump Bogota.
 Rake no.1 is a double-hump Bogota!
 No.2 is the more common but very useful three-hump and no.3 is a four-hump.
 These all made quick work of most of my test locks.